 Cars are an essential part of our lives.
 Be it for going to our office, for dropping the kids at their school, or for going on a long road trip; a car has become an unavoidable part of our day to day life.
 But, along with all the fun, the task of proper maintenance of the car, having the right insurance policy and knowing all the necessary information about it also weighs on the shoulder of the car owner.
 However, you need to get rid of different myths around car insurance.
 While some are sketchy, some are downright hilarious.
 Here we bust a few car insurance myths:

-- Any driver other than you is covered in the policy in case of an accident – If a third person drives your car, meets an accident, any claim that you file will be solely recorded and paid under the insurance policy owned by you, i.e., the owner of the car, and not the driver.
+If a third person drives your car, meets an accident, any car insurance claim that you file will be solely recorded and paid under the insurance policy owned by you, i.e., the owner of the car, and not the driver.
 So, be sure to give your car to only those people whose driving skills you truly trust.

-- Insurance also covers your personal belongings present in the car – It’s a common belief of people that if and when your car gets stolen, then the personal belongings present in your car at that time, will also be covered under your car insurance.
+It’s a common belief of people that if and when your car gets stolen, then the personal belongings present in your car at that time, will also be covered under your car insurance policy.
 This is not true.